noncomputable/AgentMaps/README.md

 ### Documentation

-Docs for people who want to use AgentMaps are available at <https://noncomputable.github.io/AgentMaps/docs/index.html>.
+Docs for people who want to use AgentMaps are available [here](https://noncomputable.github.io/AgentMaps/docs/index.html).

-For people who want to contribute to AgentMaps or understand its internals, see <https://noncomputable.github.io/AgentMaps/devdocs/index.html>.
+Docs people who want to understand its internals are [here](https://noncomputable.github.io/AgentMaps/devdocs/index.html).

-A basic walkthrough for creating an AgentMaps simulation is here: <https://noncomputable.github.io/AgentMaps/docs/tutorial-quickstart.html>.
+A basic walkthrough for creating an AgentMaps simulation can be found [here](https://noncomputable.github.io/AgentMaps/docs/tutorial-quickstart.html).

 ### Demos